Our Recommendations for Transition

 - Make sure you say good bye and that you will be right back.

 - Come back when you say.
-If this is a hard separation for your child you will need to come a few more times before the first day of school.
+If this is a hard separation for your child you may need to come a few more times before the first day of school.

 - Talk with your child’s teacher about how the visit went and how many more visits to plan.

-- For children three and four we usually do a one hour visit once or twice before they start.
+- For children three and four we usually do a two hour visit once or twice before they start.

 On Transition Visits…